-Depending on demand, the proposed airport may include facilitates for general aviation, corporate aviation and helicopters.
-Should such facilities be required in the future, they may be subject to separate environment and planning processes under the Airports Act.
+The proposed airport would be developed to address aviation passenger demand and does not make specific provisions for general aviation facilities, which may include helicopter flight support and tourist flight facilities.
+Should such provisions be required in the future, they would be subject to separate environment and planning processes under the Airports Act.